Everything You Need to Know About 20% TCS on Foreign Remittance Transactions under LRS

 The New Update About Tax on Foreign Remittance

-Likely to be applicable from 1st July 2023, for foreign remittances for Foreign equity investment under LRS and the purchase of overseas tour programs, the TCS rates will increase to 20% without any threshold limit from the formerly applicable rate of 5% above 7 lakh.
+Increased TCS rates will apply from 1st October 2023, for foreign remittances for Foreign equity investment under LRS and the purchase of overseas tour programs, the TCS rates will increase to 20% with a threshold limit of 7 lakh from the formerly applicable rate of 5% above 7 lakh.

 Cases